milesChild/image-processing/ImageProcessing/README.md

 ## Project Description

-This is a basic processableImageImpl processing program which offers the client various options for loading, manipulating, and saving images.
-Images of various types can be loaded into the program and various processableImageImpl-manipulating operations can be conducted on them through the use of console inputs.
-Examples of operations include multiple flipping operations, dim/brighten operations, and varoius color-conversion operations.
-A more detailed list of operations, how to use them via the console, and examples of processableImageImpl-manipulation will follow.
+This is a Image processing program which offers the client various options for loading, manipulating, and saving images.
+Images of various types can be loaded into the program and various Image-manipulating operations can be conducted on them through the use of console inputs.
+Examples of operations include multiple flipping operations, dim/brighten operations, and various color-conversion operations.
+A more detailed list of operations, how to use them via the console, and examples of Image-manipulation will follow.

 ***